Learn from the experts: How to choose the right LMS for your organization

 - Malin Wretman, Head of HR Digital Solutions

 Show them recordings of scenarios and workflows from within the platforms, from an end-user perspective.
-You may even invite them to trial the platform.
-Let your test pilots complete courses and execute tasks independently, without support or supervision.
+You may even invite them to try out the platform.
+Let your test pilots complete courses and execute tasks independently, without support.

-Make sure to take careful feedback.
-To evaluate the user-friendliness, ask the following questions:
+Make sure to collect careful feedback.
+To evaluate the user-friendliness, you can ask some of the following questions:

-• How intuitive is the platform?
-Is it obvious how to navigate and where to click?
+• How intuitive was the platform?
+Was it obvious how to navigate and where to click?

-• How easy is it to work within the LMS?
+• How easy was it to work within the LMS?

 • Was it a fun experience?

-• Did the employees continue exploring features and functionalities?
+• Did you continue exploring the features and functionalities?

-This exercise can help you towards defining your LMS must-haves and non-negotiables.
+This exercise can help you define your LMS must-haves and non-negotiables.

 Step 7: Make a shortlist of LMS providers and define your must-haves

-It is time to deliver a sharp RFP (request for proposal).
-As well as your user stories and learning scenarios, it should also include your must-haves.
+Now, it is time to deliver a sharp RFP (request for proposal), including your user stories and must-haves.
 What functionalities or enablers are you not willing to compromise on?

-Look for a match made in heaven and make sure you and your LMS provider have similar ambitions for the future.
+Look for your match made in heaven and make sure you and your LMS provider have similar long-term ambitions.

 Subscribe to newsletter